Web analytics: when Google Analytics is not enough

 Not all web analytics starts and ends with Google Analytics.
 In this post we are going to review some of our favorites to help you discover which ones can help your company.

-Some are alternatives, but others are complementary because they specialize in solving a specific specific need.
+Some are alternatives, but others are complementary because they specialise in solving a specific need.

 Matomo, maximum data protection

 Matomo, formerly known as Piwik, is one of the most popular alternatives to Google Analytics, since it offers similar benefits, but with open source software.